This article was updated on November 30th, 2023

 “If your dog is excessively panting at night, especially when they are not active, you should be concerned as this could be an indication of a serious medical issue.
 It could be a sign of pain, heatstroke, respiratory or heart disease or anxiety.
 Additionally, excessive panting in older dogs can lead to other health problems due to the lack of restful sleep.”

 2. Top 6 reasons older dogs pant at night, according to our veterinarians

-So why do dogs pant at night?
-There are many reasons for an old dog’s panting at night.
-While some of these are natural or hereditary, many can mean serious trouble for your dog’s health.
-Some reasons for your old dog panting at night can be:
+So, why do dogs pant at night?
+There are many possible reasons.
+While some are natural or hereditary, others can mean serious trouble for your dog’s health.
+The top reasons include:

 Extremely hot weather can cause heatstroke in dogs and can be one possible reason for your old dog’s panting.
 Keep your dog away from the sun during the day and well-hydrated to prevent heatstroke.